 your data is secure, because your mobile programs are distinguished from other groups’ programs by your keywords.

 If your organization wants its own short code for branding purposes or any other reason, you can lease one from the Common Short Code Administration.
 (Typically, your mobile application provider will do this for you.)
 There will be some extra costs involved – the carriers will need to review and approve your program, and you’ll have to pay to lease the code.
 (It costs $500/month to rent a randomly chosen short code, and $1000/month for a vanity short code.)
 It also takes 6-12 weeks to get a short code approved, aggregated, and provisioned across all of the carriers.

 I’ve built a list of subscribers – now what?

 Now you can do all kinds of things – mobile petitions, geo-targeted event notification, mobile town halls, rapid media response, text-to-call and text-to-screen campaigns, database-backed programs, or anything else you can think of.
 Just remember, text messages are most effective when you convey timely, urgent, and/or action-oriented information to your users.

 A great example is GOTV; if your work involves turning people out to the polls, then you need to be using mobile.
-Recent studies by Princeton and the University of Michigan have shown that users who receive a text message reminder to vote on the day before an election are 4-5% more likely to do so.JD Lasica is founder of Socialmedia.biz.
-We work with large and mid-size businesses and organizations on social media strategies and optimizing your online presence.
-Contact JD by email, follow him on Twitter and Google Plus or leave a comment below.
+Recent studies by Princeton and the University of Michigan have shown that users who receive a text message reminder to vote on the day before an election are 4-5% more likely to do so.JD Lasica, founder of Socialmedia.biz, is now co-founder of the cruise discovery engine Cruiseable.
+See his About page, contact JD or follow him on Twitter or Google Plus.